 Some parrots remain relatively well during old age, while others experience various health conditions.
 Thankfully, parrots age slowly compared to mammals and often enjoy long, healthy lives with the right care.

 While parrots have different lifespans, they all show similar signs of aging.
 Physical changes tend to be subtle, but some are more obvious than others.
 In contrast, a parrot’s mental changes are more noticeable.
 That being said, these are the most common signs that a parrot is getting old:

 As parrots get older, they sometimes develop cataracts.
-Cataracts are an age-related problem that affects both eyes.
-Cataracts are most commonly seen in canaries, but any species can get them.
+Cataracts are an age-related problem that affects the eyes.
+Cataracts are most commonly seen in canaries, but any species of bird can get them.

-Parrots with the condition develop grey or opaque white lenses.
+Parrots with cataracts develop grey or opaque white lenses.
 They may also show signs of squinting or redness.
-Some parrots go completely blind, while others retain an element of vision.
+Some parrots go completely blind, while others retain some of their vision.
 In all cases, parrots experience significant sight reduction.
 Alongside aging, cataracts are caused by:

 - Nutritional problems